chnoack/vue-vs-react-battleship/README.md

 # How to start the battleships

+This is a fork of Tonis very nice example to copmare React and Vuejs.
+I've fixed some dings and dongs espacially in the VueJs example to make it work with the current version of VueJs.
+I've also added _eslint_.

 # vue-battleship

 > A Vue.js project based on `vue-cli`'s Webpack template to compare Vue.js and React.
 Companion repo: https://github.com/tonihauptcc/vue-vs-react-battleship/tree/master/react-battleship